jlesage/docker-crashplan-pro/README.md

     The Docker command provided in this quick start is given as an example and parameters should be adjusted to your need.

-Launch the CrashPlan PRO docker container with the following command:
+Launch the CrashPlan docker container with the following command:
 ```shell
 docker run -d \
     --name=crashplan-pro \